Removal of self-isolation for vaxxed travellers 'sensible' - experts

 Experts have welcomed the removal of self-isolation for vaccinated people entering New Zealand as a practical and sensible move amid dropping border cases – but have called for widening the term "fully vaccinated" to include being boosted.

-The Government today announced self-isolation requirements for vaccinated Kiwi returnees would be lifted from 11.59pm Wednesday for those returning from Australia.
+The Government today announced self-isolation requirements for vaccinated Kiwi returnees would be lifted from 11.59pm on Wednesday for those returning from Australia.
 Previously, these travellers would have needed to self-isolate for seven days.

-In addition, vaccinated New Zealanders from anywhere in the world will be able to return from Friday after the Government brought forward step two of its five-step border reopening plan.
+In addition, vaccinated New Zealanders from anywhere in the world will be able to return from Friday after the Government brought forward step 2 of its five-step border reopening plan.
 These travellers could previously only arrive, with self-isolation, from March 13.

 In a statement, Covid-19 Response Minister Chris Hipkins said border cases had decreased over the last month – both in numbers and as a proportion of arriving travellers.
 The seven-day average for border cases at the weekend was 9.4, compared with a seven-day average of around 6700 for cases in the community.